Miami South Beach lifeguard stand

 Amtrak to Florida

-Three Amtrak routes travel to Florida: Auto Train (which only stops in Sanford, Florida and in Lorton, Virginia), Floridian, and the Silver Meteor.
-These routes primarily travel on the East Coast, with the Floridian currently stopping in Chicago and parts of the Midwest.
+Three Amtrak routes travel to Florida: Auto Train (which only stops in Sanford, Florida and in Lorton, Virginia), the Floridian (the only Florida route that stops in Tampa), and the Silver Meteor.
+These routes primarily travel on the East Coast, with the Floridian also stopping in Chicago and parts of the Midwest.

 If you don’t live near an Amtrak station on one of these routes, you’ll have to ride more than one train to reach Florida.
-Chicago, Washington D.C., Philadelphia and New York City are major cities where you can transfer to Florida trains.
+Chicago, Washington D.C., Philadelphia, and New York City are major transfer locations.

-For custom routes and times from cities not listed here, use the “Find Trains” feature on the Amtrak homepage or via the “Book” menu option.
+For routes and times from cities not listed here, use the “Find Trains” feature on the Amtrak homepage or plan your trip in the Amtrak app.

 Chicago to Florida35-46.5 hours